Content Marketing

 • Notion: a cloud-first system that enables you to combine notes, tasks, and databases in a single collaborative workspace.

-While both tools boast a great deal of power to boost your productivity, their fundamental features steer you to develop different user habits.
+While both tools boast a great deal of power to boost your productivity, their fundamental features steer you toward developing different user habits.

 Feature Comparison Matrix